The marketing world is in constant motion.

 For instance, you can write better content, host educational webinars, and personal connections such as contacts in a leading media outlet.

 Explore all the resources you can use to keep you ahead of the curve.
-Sometimes, it is the seemingly small things that can give an edge over your competitors.
+Sometimes, it is the seemingly small things that can give you an edge over your competitors.

 #6.
 Build Buyer Personas